-Film Employment Credit: 15-31-901, MCA through 15-31-911, MCA Legislation: HB 584, 2005 Session
+Film Employment and Expenditure Credits (Expired): 15-31-901 through 15-31-911, MCA Legislation: HB 584, 2005 Session

-Through 2014, taxpayers are allowed a credit against income or corporation income tax for 14 percent of the first \$50,000 of compensation paid to each Montana resident employed on a state-certified film production.
-Employee compensation for which the credit is claimed may not be deducted from gross revenue in calculating taxable income.

-If the credit is more than the taxpayer's liability, the taxpayer must make an irreversible election to either have the credit refunded or to carry it forward for up to four years.
+Through 2014, taxpayers were allowed a credit against income or corporate income tax for 14 percent of the first \$50,000 of compensation paid to each Montana resident employed and for 9 percent of purchases in Montana for a state-certified film production.
+The credit for purchases was non-refundable, and no credits can be claimed on returns for 2015 and later.
+If a taxpayer claimed the credit for employment and it was more than their tax liability, they were required to make an irreversible election to either have the credit refunded or to carry it forward for up to four years.
+Thus, credits claimed for 2014 may be carried forward and claimed on returns for years through 2018.

-If the Department of Commerce determines that the production has not met the conditions of certification, the taxpayer must repay any credits already received.